 Bottom line

-For most types of business, it is compulsory to have a business bank account.
+For many types of business, it is compulsory to have a business bank account.
 Even if this isn’t the case for them, the majority of business owners recognise the advantages of opening one.
 The key benefit of opening a separate bank account for a sole trader’s business revenue is that this helps with tax calculations and enables the business owner to understand their cashflow situation easily.

 Frequently asked questions